-DLR Kredit's covered bonds are rated AAA by S&P. S&P has further assigned DLR Kredit an official issuer rating of A- with a positive outlook.
+DLR Kredit's covered bonds are rated AAA by S&P. S&P has further assigned DLR Kredit an official issuer rating of A-.
 The issuer rating can be downgraded two notches without DLR Kredit's covered bonds in the Capital Centre B losing their AAA rating.